arkaitzgarro/elastic-apm-laravel/README.md

 ## Prerequisites

 This package uses `nipwaayoni/elastic-apm-php-agent` which requires you to bring your own Http Client adapter as long as it compliant with [PSR-18](https://www.php-fig.org/psr/psr-18/).

-By default, since Laravel version 7 uses `guzzlehttp/guzzle` as the default http client, you need to specify which version of the adapter you want to use.

 ```bash
     # if you are using guzzlehttp/guzzle version 6